The time period for this story is the early 1970s. The location is England.

 “You were asking for it, hitching lifts with those drivers.”

 "I had no choice, my car broke down.
 Gonna take a couple of days to fix.
 Anyway, I can take care of myself."
 She is not frightened to look directly at him.

 "Glad to hear it," he replies, but his face says that he is not entirely convinced.
-He glances at her, drying herself down with a hanky, and he thinks for a bit.
+He glances at her, drying herself down with the hanky.
 “Haven’t you got a case or anything?”

 This time, she doesn’t meet his eyes.
 “I wasn’t planning on spending the night, I have to get a few things in Strickham tomorrow.”
 She looks at her reflection in her compact mirror.
-“Damn,” she says.
-She folds down the sunblind-flap to get access to a bigger mirror, and a better look at her eye-make-up and hair.
-She combs her hair, vigorously, and then flaps the blind up, satisfied that she now looks presentable.
+“Damn,” she mutters, while folding down the sunblind-flap to get access to a bigger mirror, and a better look at her eye make-up.
+She combs her hair, vigorously, and then flaps the blind up, satisfied that she now looks more presentable.

 Out of the blue he says, “Do you know how long it takes to boil an egg, on the top of Mount Everest?”
 She looks at him, warily.
 “Four hours,” he answers.
-Her look becomes more one of concern.
+Her look becomes, more now, one of mild concern.
 He sweeps his hair back, nervously.
-“Imagine having to wait that long for breakfast.” he says.
+“Imagine having to wait that long for breakfast," he says.
 Her eyes lock onto him, and they widen.
 Tension begins to build.
-“Well, eh, I’ve got this book … how to win friends … it says that, to break the ice, you have to say something …” and then a gentle smile comes on his face and he laughs a bit.
+“Well, eh, I’ve got this book... how to win friends... it says that, to break the ice, you have to say something... ” and then a gentle smile comes on his face and he laughs a bit.
 She laughs too.
-“You see, it works.” he says.
+“You see, it works,” he says.
 She gives him a warm smile in return.
 They both immediately become more relaxed with each other.

-The girl clicks the radio on.
+The girl clicks on the car radio.
 There is a news bulletin in progress.

 “Got a cigarette?” she asks.